Rahulab14/Profile_LMS/README.md

 # AI-Powered LMS Chatbot Project

-An AI-powered agent chatbot capable of updating a user profile within an LMS application, built for the KalviumLabs Forge March 2026 Project.
+An AI-powered agent chatbot capable of updating a user profile within an LMS application.